 Under the Companies Law, the board of directors of any public company must establish a compensation committee.
 The compensation committee must be comprised of at least three directors, including all of the external directors, who must constitute a majority of the members of the compensation committee.
-Each compensation committee member that is not an external director must be a director whose compensation does not exceed an amount that may be paid to an external director.
+Each compensation committee member that is not an external director must be a director whose compensation is in accordance with the amount paid to an external director of the Company.
 The compensation committee is subject to the same Companies Law restrictions as the audit committee as to: (a) who may not be a member of the committee; and (b) who may not be present during committee deliberations as described above.